mustafatunc/simple_snackbar_builder/README.md

-# Simple Flexible Snackbar Builder - Kotlin
+# Simple Snackbar Builder - Kotlin
 A minimal way to create snackbars using the Builder Pattern.
 You can create both Native Snackbars and [Top Snackbars](https://github.com/AndreiD/TSnackBar)